Mark A. Morgan

-Kevin K. McAleenan was sworn in as Commissioner of U.S. Customs and Border Protection March 20, 2018.
-As the agency’s chief executive, Mr. McAleenan oversees 60,000 employees, manages a budget of over $13 billion, and ensures the effective operations of CBP’s efforts to protect national security while promoting economic prosperity and security.
-Mr. McAleenan directs CBP’s three core missions, counterterrorism, border security, and trade enforcement, while facilitating $4 Trillion in trade and facilitating travel of over 365 million people through ports of entry.
-He oversees the largest law enforcement agency and the second-largest revenue collecting source in the federal government.
+Mark A. Morgan currently serves as the Acting Commissioner of U.S. Customs and Border Protection (CBP).
+In that capacity, Mr. Morgan oversees 60,000 employees, manages a budget of over $13 billion, and ensures the effective operations of CBP’s mission to protect national security while promoting economic prosperity.
+Mr. Morgan directs CBP’s three core missions, counterterrorism, border security, and trade enforcement, while facilitating $4 Trillion in trade and facilitating travel of over 365 million people through ports of entry.
+He oversees the largest law enforcement agency and the second-largest revenue-collecting source in the federal government.

 Robert E. Perez